converged-computing/fluxnetes/README.md

 - [ ] create state diagram that shows how stuff works
 - [ ] When a job is allocated, we likely need to submit a cancel job that will ensure it can be cancelled when the time runs out
   - add the label for the job timeout, default to one hour
+  - note clear how to orchestrate this if we need parent object

 Thinking: